clintconklin/dev-futils/README.md

 ## Running

-1. Navigate to the cloned directory
+Navigate to the cloned directory, and type `gulp ce-utils [args]`
-2. Type `gulp ce-utils --env [environment]`; e.g. `gulp ce-utils -env senx`

-Alternately, you can add an alias to your .bash_profile/.bashrc like so (the example below assumes you've cloned the ce-utils folder into your user directory):
+Alternately, add an alias to your .bash_profile like so (the example below assumes you've cloned the ce-utils folder into your user directory):

 `alias ce-utils='cd ~/ce-utils/;gulp ce-utils'`

-Then invoke via `ce-utils --env [environment]`; e.g. `ce-utils -env senx`

-Note that for now the only included environments are `senx` and `amend-tinymce`; for custom environment configuration, rename the included `config-SAMPLE.js` as `config.js` and modify as needed

-That's it!
+Which will enable you to simply type `ce-utils [args]` without navigating to the cloned directory.

+### Arguments

+`--help` - lists all available arguments.

+`--list` - lists all available environments.

+`--env [environment]` - loads the specified environment, e.g. `--env senx`

+`--all` - loads all available enviromnents

+**NOTE:** depending on the scope of the glob patterns in the environments specified in the config, you might see a 'maximum call stack size exceeded' error when using the `--all` argument.
+If you do, either refine the glob pattern to target a smaller number of files, or fall back to the `--env [environment]` argument.